jlgerber/cpp_happy_fun_time/session_04/session4.md

 make
 ```

 Why would we want to do this?
 Well, because that simple g++ command gets a whole lot more difficult as we start adding libraries, files, etc. It can quickly get out of hand.
-Lets add a class into the mix.
+Let's add a class into the mix, to increase the complexity a bit.

 ## Adding a Person Class